BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Senior**

-  Agree.
-We are done for the day with this...
+  Agreed.
+And with this, I think we are done for the day...